shtash/ReadRabbit/web/README.md

 ### 3. Set Up Environment Variables

-Create a `.env.local` file in the project root with the following variables:
+Create a `.env.local` file in the `web/` folder with the following variables:

 ```bash
 # Convex (Backend)